-Tonsil stones, or tonsilloliths, are hard, white/yellowish accumulation or calcification that happens in the crypts of the tonsils.
+Tonsil stones, or tonsillitis, are hard, white/yellowish accumulation or calcification that happens in the crypts of the tonsils.
 They happen because of bacteria or food particles that get stuck in your tonsils.

 Are Tonsil Stones Bad for You?

-If you have a tonsil stone but it does not negatively impact your living, then it is not bad for you.
+If you develop tonsil stones but it does not negatively impact your living, then it is not bad for you.
 You can live with it and not have it removed.
 In some cases, they do produce a certain bad odor and sore throat.

 Additionally, the presence of tonsil stones may also indicate some other health problems like poor dental hygiene or infection.